neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 parent: Assignments
 nav_order: 6
 ---
-# Project: Final Deliverable **Due Wednesday November 30, 1a:00am EDT**{: .label .label-red }
+# Project: Final Deliverable **Due Wednesday November 30, 11:00am EDT**{: .label .label-red }
-The final project deliverable is the implementation, available in github and (front-end) deployed on Netlify and Heroku, and the documentation turned in to Canvas.
+The final project deliverable is the implementation, available in github and deployed on Netlify and Heroku, and the documentation turned in to Canvas.
 It also includes demos and/or posters.

 # Project Implementation and Documentation